rust-lang/reference/src/expressions/field-expr.md

 ```

 r[expr.field.diverging]
-A field expression [diverges] if its expression operand diverges or if the type of the field is the [never type] and the value is guaranteed to be read.
+A field expression [diverges] if its expression operand diverges or if the type of the field is the [never type] and the value is guaranteed [to be read][divergence.place-read].

 ```rust
 struct S<T> {